 Objections to xenotransplants – the human dangers

 Cross species transplants carry a potentially devastating risk in that a currently unknown animal virus could trigger a new plague when it passes to human beings.
 During the development of polio vaccines, thousands of people were inoculated with a vaccine contaminated with live SV40 virus.
-This originated from the monkey kidney cells used during the manufacture of the vaccine and has the potential to cause cancer (L. Hayflick, Science, 1972, May 19, 813-814).
+This originated from the monkey kidney cells used during the manufacture of the vaccine (L. Hayflick, Science, 1972, May 19, 813-814).
 The Marburg agent, a hitherto unknown virus, was also found and killed several of those handling the monkey tissues (L. Hayflick, Laboratory Practice, 1970, vol. 19, 58-62).
 Today, scientists suspect that the AIDs epidemic originated from a monkey virus.

 Even if an animal virus is harmless to its host species, it may be hazardous to other animals, including people.
 Also, there is the possibility that harmless viruses (say, one from a pig and one present in people) will combine to produce a lethal outcome.
 Another danger is that it may take a decade (as often happens in AIDs cases), before a new virus produces clinical effects, by which time xenotransplant recipients could have passed the virus to other members of the community, for instance by sexual contact.
 Xenotransplants put everyone at risk, not just those who receive animal organs.